 For more information on taking part in LSO Create activities, please contact Natasha Krichefski:

-LSO Create is generously supported by the Morrisons Foundation, Postcode Community Trust*, Henry Oldfield Trust, Rothenberg Charitable Foundation and Andor Charitable Trust.
+LSO Create is generously supported by the Postcode Community Trust, Henry Oldfield Trust, Anthony and Elizabeth Mellows Charitable Settlement, Alchemy Foundation, Rothenberg Charitable Foundation and Andor Charitable Trust.